 Clare uses song and the spoken word as well as strategies of play, comedy and improvisation in works that are open to situation and moment.
 Rooted in a fine art sensibility and feminist strategies, they use object, gesture and the drawn mark to make works that are interactive and that migrate between the planned and the spontaneous.

-Clare has an enduring studio based practice and as well as making drawings and prints, made artists' books such as LAUNCH and WINGZING during the Covid-19 lockdown as she worked at home making private performances to camera in nature and the domestic space.
+Clare has an enduring studio based practice and as well as making drawings and prints, made artists' books such as LAUNCH and WINGZING during the Covid-19 lockdown as she worked at home.
+She made private performances BUBBLY and ARENA to camera in nature and the domestic space.
 These works come from a developing reflective practice that leads to felt sense images that are vibrant, energetic and spontaneous.

-Clare curates the work of other artists through COUCOU www.coucoucuration.com She invites women artists over fifty to share their work and to collaborate.
-She runs flexible DWELL residencies at the studio or in their own studio space or home.
+Clare curates the work of other artists through COUCOU www.coucoucuration.com She supports women artists over fifty to share their work and to collaborate.
+She runs flexible DWELL residencies for older women at the studio or in their own studio space or home.
 She is lead artist with Peta Lloyd of the BIDDY project showcasing the work of older women artists.
 With Peta she is curating the BIDDY performance art programme for FaB www.fringeartsbath.co.uk/biddy